 2. Dust, Pet Hair and Debris

 Dust, pet hair and foreign debris can be a sure motherboard killer.
-At our shop in King, NC I can’t tell you how many times I see fans and heatsinks clogged with dirt, dust, and debris.
+At our computer shop in King, NC I can’t tell you how many times I see fans and heatsinks clogged with dirt, dust, and debris.
 When these things collect in your machine, they start blocking the air circulation that keeps the machine cool.
 It is like harmful fat that blocks your arteries that cause a heart attack.
+You should have laptop computers and desktop computers physically cleaned by a reputable and well rated computer service center.
+Make sure to check the online reviews of the company you're thinking about hiring on popular sites like Google Business Profile, Facebook, Yelp, Better Business Bureau and others.

 3. Cigarette Smoke, Aerosols and Perfumes

 Tar from cigarette smoke is not good for your health and also for the health of your computer.
 Cigarette smoke, when combined with dust produces a sticky gooey substance inside a computer.
 In addition to cigarette smoke other aerosols like hair spray or perfume can have the same effect.
 Remember anything floating through the air will end up inside your device if it is turned on.
 All these items leave a sticky residue which allows dust and other foreign debris to accumulate. and is also very difficult to remove.
-It is recommended that you have a periodic schedule of cleaning the interior of your computer (at a qualified shop) and try and keep it away from these items.
+It is recommended that you have a periodic cleaning of the interior of your computer (at a qualified shop) at least once a year if the computer is used in an environment with smoking.
+If possible, consider trying to keep cigarette (or other materials) smoke away from these electronic devices.

 4. Heating Issues